vitaminac/SpringTest/ReadMe.md

     * When subscribing to an observable in a component, you almost always arrange to unsubscribe when the component is destroyed
     * Use switch map for network operation, it will cancels previous in-flight requests
     * Handle exception in proper layer
+    * The component should not have too much awareness of the template details
+    * Add prefix /api/ in security AntMatcher

 * ## Dev Documentations Sorted By Reference Times
     * Completed Tutorial